Klemen Slakonja: 2007: Breakthrough after Radio Ga Ga show

-2008: Suddenly became host on national TV
+2008: Host on national TV

-On 17 February 2008 he practically over night became a national television host taking over popular Sunday afternoon family show called "NLP" on RTV Slovenia.
+On 17 February 2008, he became a national television host taking over popular Sunday afternoon family show called "NLP" on RTV Slovenia.
 He became a co-host with Tjaša Železnik who previously run this show alone for about two years.

 2011: First time hosting EMA Festival

-On 27 February 2011 he first time hosted EMA music festival competition, a Slovenian entry for Eurovision Song Contest 2011 and the winner was Maja Keuc.
-To honour this festival he wrote music and presented "16 let skomin", a mix song of all sixteen EMA festival winners.
+On 27 February 2011, he first time hosted EMA music festival competition, a Slovenian entry for Eurovision Song Contest 2011 and the winner was Maja Keuc.
+To honour this festival he wrote music and presented "16 let skomin", a mix song of all sixteen EMA festival winners; he also was spokesperson for Slovenia in the ESC Grand final.
 So far he was hosting this festival for three more times, in 2012, 2016 and 2020.
 In 2016 he presented "Putin, Putout" in the EMA show.

 2013: Zadetek v petek & Je bella cesta

-On 15 February 2013 he hosted his first own comedy show "Zadetek v petek" (Full on Friday) which was broadcast on commercial TV3 Medias.
+On 15 February 2013, he hosted his first own comedy show "Zadetek v petek" (Full on Friday) which was broadcast on commercial TV3 Medias.
 The whole thing was shot in Belgrade, however the show was canceled only few months later after only one season.
 Shortly after he started hosting his second own comedy show "Je bella cesta" (Damn) which lasted for two seasons from October 2013 to May 2014.

 2015: Zadžuskaj hit song in commercial

 He wrote "Zadžuskaj" (Juice it) song was released in 2014.
 He shot a music video in which he plays DeciDeci Klemzy, an awkward nerd character.
-Jingle was used in a two commercials for health insurance company and became summer hit of the year 2015.
+Its jingle was used in a two commercials for health insurance company and became summer hit of the year 2015.

 2016: Putin, Putout and international fame

 His comedy sketch "Putin, Putout" gained international popularity.
 This was the first video he shot as part of his TheMockingbirdMan project.
 The video parodies Russian president Vladimir Putin.
 Shortly after airing on Slovene television, the comedy sketch was uploaded to Slakonja's personal YouTube channel where it went viral.

-His second TheMockingbirdMan project video entitled "Golden Dump (The Trump Hump)" impersonating Donald Trump has premiered on 17 July 2016 at Siti Teater BTC Ljubljana.
+His second TheMockingbirdMan project video entitled "Golden Dump (The Trump Hump)" impersonating Donald Trump premiered on 17 July 2016 at Siti Teater BTC Ljubljana.
 Two days later it was uploaded to Slakonja's personal YouTube channel.
+The third project was an imitation of Angela Merkel, the former German chancellor.
+The title of the song is "Ruf mich Angela".

+2025: Eurovision Song Contest

+In 2025, he was chosen to represent Slovenia in the Eurovision Song Contest 2025 with the song "How Much Time Do We Have Left" in Basel, Switzerland.
+Performing during the first semi-final on 13 May 2025, he failed to qualify to the grand final, finishing 13th in a field of 15 countries.

+Controversies

+Shortly after winning EMA in 2025, Slakonja uploaded a video to his YouTube channel where he impersonates every Eurovision winner from 2000 to 2024, coming under fire after he wore blackface for his Dave Benton impersonation.
+Benton defended Slakonja but Slakonja later removed the Dave Benton segment from the video and issued an apology.